CruelKernel/samsung-exynos9820/README.md

 * +magisk - integrates magisk into the kernel.
 This allows to have root without booting from recovery.
 Enabled by default.
 * magisk+canary - integrates canary magisk into the kernel.
 * always_permit - pin SELinux to always use permissive mode.
-Required on LOS rom.
 * always_enforce - pin SELinux to always use enforcing mode.
+* los - enable los specific flags (mtp, permissive selinux).
 * 300hz - increases kernel clock rate from 250hz to 300hz.
 Potentially can
   decrease response time.
 Disabled by default, untested.
 * 1000hz - increases kernel clock rate from 250hz to 1000hz.
 Potentially can